 "Parting is all we need to know of hell,” - Emily Dickinson

-I met my first love when I was 18, let’s call him Boyfriend #1..
-We worked together at an oyster bar in the small town I went to high school in.
-He made me laugh and we got along like the best of friends.
-We did long distance while I was away at university, which was difficult.
-Although we broke up and "took breaks," it never stuck.
+I met my first real love when I was 18, let’s call him Boyfriend #1.
+We were inseparable and got along like the best of friends.
+We did long distance for the better part of 4 years while I was away at university and he was working in California.
+The time apart was hard on us, so we broke up and "took breaks" repeatedly, and yet it never stuck.
 After I finished university in 2004, we moved to Taiwan together hoping the fresh start would help us move past all the mistakes we had made with one another.
-We spent the next 3 years in an on-and-off again relationship.
-I can understand now how hard it was to try to sustain a breakup away from home - without the necessary support we needed to stay broken up long enough to heal and move on.
+We spent the next 3 years in "passionate" (aka uber-dramatic) on-and-off again relationship.
+I can understand now how hard it was to try to sustain a breakup so far away from home - without the necessary support and distance, it was impossible to stay broken up long enough to heal and move on.

-The worst part of this breakup was feeling like I lost myself and my dignity in that relationship by compromising my values.
-I took him back despite my better judgement time and time again; I also pleaded for him to take me back at other times; we would call each other in the middle of the night; show up on each other's doorsteps, etc. We just couldn't seem to let each other go, even through we didn't know how to be together in a healthy way.
-Quite simply it was awful for the both of us and for the all people in our lives that loved us.
+The worst part of that on-and-off relationship was that I felt like I lost my dignity by compromising my values.
+I took him back despite my better judgement time and time again; I also pleaded for him to take me back at other times; we would call each other in the middle of the night; show up on each other's doorsteps, etc. We just couldn't seem to let each other go.
+Quite simply it was awful for the both of us and for all the people in our lives that loved us.

 Looking back now, I can better understand why I stayed with Boyfriend #1 for so long.
 I had certain beliefs and behaviours that were keeping me stuck.
-I worried he was my soulmate, my one true love, and I was terrified that if I walked away I might never meet anyone else I "loved" as much, and I would end up regretting it for the rest of my life.
-Also, I had never felt such heartache, and I thought that was a sign that I should do everything in my power to fight for the relationship - including giving up on myself and my needs.
+I worried he was my soulmate, my one true love, and I was terrified that if I walked away I might never meet anyone else I "loved" as much, and I would end up regretting it for the rest of my life!
+(Sound familiar?)
+Also, I had never felt such heartache, and to my very young self - I thought that was a sign that I should do everything in my power to fight for the relationship - including giving up on myself and my needs.
 I was also terrified that if I really let him go I might never find love again.

-But I was very wrong, there was much more love to come...
+But I was very wrong, there was much more love (and loss) to come...

 “Life changes in the instant.
 The ordinary instant,” - Joan Didion, The Year of Magical Thinking

-Years later in 2008 I met the man that would become my fiancé, let's call him Boyfriend #2.
+Years later in the summer of 2008, I met the man that would quickly become my fiancé, let's call him Boyfriend #2.
 We met in the most romantic way - it was practically love at first sight and things moved quickly.
 I had no doubt in my mind that he was “the one.”
-Within 6 months we were engaged, moved in and started building a home and life together.
-He was an incredible person, and though we had the best intentions I learned in that relationship that sometimes two great people don't make for a healthy relationship.
-Our relationship could have been viewed as highly "passionate," but in reality our personalities and values were in constant conflict, and we had both let jealousy and insecurities take over.
-The relationship felt oppressive, and I felt like I had completely lost myself to the relationship.
+Within 6 months we were engaged, moved in and had started building a home and life together.
+He was an incredible person, and though we had the best intentions I learned in that relationship that sometimes two great people don't make for a great relationship.
+Our relationship could have been viewed as highly "passionate," but in reality, our personalities and values were in constant conflict, and we had both let jealousy and insecurities take over.
+The relationship felt oppressive, and I felt like I had completely lost myself.

-Then one day in mid-November, we had an terrible disagreement and in a moment of clarity I just knew - the relationship was not healthy and I had to leave the relationship.
+Then one day in mid-November, we had a terrible disagreement and in a moment of clarity I just knew - the relationship was not healthy and I had to leave.
 It all happened so fast.

-I will always remember that evening, the experience felt completely out of body.
-Once I decided to leave, I called up a girlfriend and I went back to our home to pack a suitcase.
-I felt I couldn't even begin to think about everything I had to do, I just knew I had to separate and give us some time apart.
-All the while, I felt I had this little voice telling me, “It’s going to be ok, you can do this.”
+I will always remember the evening I left, the experience felt completely out of body.
+Once I decided to leave, I called up a girlfriend and we went back to our home to pack a suitcase.
+I felt I couldn't even begin to think about everything I had to do - where would I live, what would people think, how could I start over again...
+I just knew I had to separate and give us some time apart.
+All the while, I had this little voice telling me, “It’s going to be ok, you can do this.”

 2011 - My Breakup Recovery Journey